 Ultra high-performance And High-performance tires

 The previous two tires were summer tires, and similar to them these two tires are used competitively on all-season roads.
-One better at something and the other better at another.
+One is better at something and the other is better at another.
 With that being said; ultra-high performance tire gives better street ride with better traction and grip along with better winter and wet drive.

-On the other hand, high-performance tires are better at cornering, handling, and brakes in all-season track conditions.
+On the other hand, high-performance tires are better at cornering, handling, and braking in all-season track conditions.
 Similar to summer tires, both of these tires are good at tracks and streets, but one performs better at one terrain and the other at another terrain.
 So we leave it up to you to decide whichever feature and what type of drive you desire from your car.

-As performance and touring tires are not available for winter season driving, that is why winter tires have their specific category.
-The tires that come under this category are only driven in winter and snow conditions and denied to drive in summer and hot conditions.
+As performance and touring tires are not available for extreme winter season driving, that is why winter tires have their specific category.
+The tires that come under this category are only driven in winter and snow conditions and are denied to drive in summer and hot conditions.

 Winter tires are perfect for snow and ice traction and grip because all-season and touring tires are not as good in harsh winter conditions.
 That is why people use winter tires in severe snow and ice conditions to get the best winter performance.